UPDATED: This article was originally published in September 2018.

-So many travellers head to Canada for its winter – snow-capped mountains, hot apple cider, gnarly slopes to carve up – but there’s another major drawcard: the incredible variety of wildlife found throughout the country.
+Canada may be most famous for its winters – snow-capped mountains, hot apple cider and gnarly slopes to carve up.
+But there’s another major drawcard in all seasons: the incredible variety of wildlife found throughout the country.

-From the iconic moose and grizzly bear, to quirkier fellows like the beaver and porcupine, if you enjoy seeing adorable, fascinating or enormous creatures in their natural habitat, Canada should be top of your ‘to-visit’ list.
+From the iconic moose and grizzly bear, to quirkier fellows like the beaver and porcupine, if you enjoy seeing adorable, fascinating or enormous creatures in their natural habitat, there’s no better place than Canada.
 You won’t see wildlife, in sublime settings like this, anywhere else.

 Canadian nature reserves – whether it’s up in the top of the Rockies, or down in Jasper and Banff National Parks – are renowned for their bear sightings, and these guys sure do draw a crowd.